lsst-sqre/sqr-055/index.rst

 Open COmanage work
 ==================

-- Add an enrollment wedge that will set the user's entered name as the primary name so that it will be displayed in the COmanage screens.
-  This will ensure the displayed name (such as when adding a user to groups) matches the name used by the Science Platform.
-  It also works around the problem that CILogon does not take names from GitHub and thus all GitHub identities have CILogon identity URIs rather than names.

 - The landing pages before and after verifying the user's email address need further customization.
   The current versions are in the `cilogin/lsst-registry-landing GitHub repository <https://github.com/cilogon/lsst-registry-landing>`__.